|

 Conservatism is about conserving the foundations of civil society.
 The

-agree with: it has been the party of monarchy, of the family, of the Church
+Conservative party has been the party of monarchy, of the family, of the Church

 of England, of law and order, of the common law, of the armed forces, and of